 If you have moved with Sterling Lexicon and would like any local advice on places to help you settle-in, or you need additional support for the practical things such as utilities, local expat club introductions, schools, or anything else.
 Simply contact your Sterling Lexicon Move Consultant.

 If you need to talk to someone about starting the process, speak to our visa and immigration specialists.
-The first 30 mins are free and will help you understand or reconfirm what you need.
 Contact the team.

 We have been moving classic cars and motorcycles from Germany to Canada since 1990.
 Check out our FAQs for Auto Shipping or speak to us today about a quote for importing your classic vehicle to Canada.

 We have been moving pets with their families from Germany to Canada for over 30 years.
 To check the latest requirements and get a pet travel quote, talk to us today.

 We have a complete network of verified temporary accommodation providers across Canada with whom we can offer best market rates.
 Talk to your Move Consultant to help them get you the best price and can even handle the booking for you.
 Get a temporary accommodation quote.

 If you have a work of fine art you wish to take as part of your move to Canada, Sterling Lexicon have specialist advisory, art technicians, specialist art crating and fine art shipping services who will ensure that your works receive exceptional care.
 Please contact us for a consultation.

 Why not speak to one of our team in Germany who can answer your questions clearly and simply.
 Call us today.

 To get a free move quote to Canada from Germany, complete this form.

 The next step is to book your video survey.
 This allows Sterling Lexicon to accurately estimate the weight/volume of your household goods and get you the best price for your move.
 All you need is a smart phone and a move specialist will guide you through the estimate at a time that suits you.
 To book your free video survey, contact your move consultant today!